Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: A Path to More General Axiomatisations

 \subsection{Unary FDs with Ternary Contexts}

 For unary FDs with ternary CDs, the interaction is significantly more intricate.
-Let us now abbreviate CDs by writing $x$ instead of $\fd{x}{x}$.
 We have already observed that transitivity can fail: from $\fd{x_1}{x_2}$ and $\fd{x_2}{x_3}$, it does not necessarily follow that $\fd{x_1}{x_3}$.
 However, if we additionally assume $\fd{c}{x_3}$, $cx_1x_2$, $cx_2x_3$, and $cx_1x_3$, then $\fd{x_1}{x_3}$ does follow.
 The next rule captures this non-trivial interaction between unary FDs and ternary CDs (the above case is its instance with $n = 3$ and $c_i = c$ for all $i \in [n]$).
-Note that even the soundness of the rule is non-trivial.